New Content Daily Sign Up Here

 Musing

-Now That I’ve Lost My Job What About My Hong Kong Work Visa?
-Will I Get Kicked Out of the HKSAR?
+Now That I’ve Lost My Job What About My Employment Visa?
+Will I Get Kicked Out Of Hong Kong Or Can I Stay?

 Posted in Employment Visas, Musing, The Hong Kong Visa Geeza /